OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 - Have proper authentication, authorization and accounting in place.
 - Make sure that pipelines can only be created by means of an approved process, including MR/PR steps to make sure that a created pipeline is security-reviewed.

 ### 3.2 Where should a secret be?

-- DO YOU PUT THE SECRET IN GIT PROVISIONGIN SYSTEM?J
+- DO YOU PUT THE SECRET IN GIT PROVISIONGIN SYSTEM?
 - DO YOU PUT THE SECRET IN YOUR BUILDTOOL?
 - DO THESE SYSTEMS HAVE A LINK TO A SECRETS MANAGEMENT SYSTEM WHICH HAS THE SECRET?
+- DO YOU TOUCH ALL THE SECRETS, OR JUST THOSE WHIC ARE REQUIRED FOR DEPLOYMENT?
 A pipeline should not store production secrets.
 Instead, it should only host temporal credentials (E.g. often rotated credentials) to the secret management-system.
 TODO: CONTINUE HERE!

 #### 3.2.1 Using Git provisioning system